AIC to Showcase AI Optimized Server and Storage Solutions at SC25

-ST. LOUIS, Nov.
-17, 2025 /PRNewswire/ -- AIC will showcase its latest server and AI storage platforms this week at Supercomputing 2025 (SC25) in St. Louis, highlighting solutions for fast growing AI, HPC, and enterprise workloads.
+TAIPEI, Nov.
+18, 2025 /PRNewswire/ -- AIC will showcase its latest server and AI storage platforms this week at Supercomputing 2025 (SC25) in St. Louis, highlighting solutions for fast growing AI, HPC, and enterprise workloads.
 Stop by AIC's booth (#305) to see new Gen5 systems, partner integrated solutions, and a sneak preview of AIC's upcoming Ethernet JBOD (eBOD) platform for scalable, Ethernet attached capacity.
 Additionally, AIC will be featured at several partners' booths across the show floor.

 At Micron's booth (#3516), AIC and Micron will demonstrate an ultra-dense configuration pairing the AIC F2032-01-G5 with Micron 6600 ION 245TB E3.L SSDs—supporting 140+ PB per rack to meet the data demands of modern AI and HPC.